The personal journey behind Best Singing Bowls ~ Ryan Sarnataro

 I have been an aficionado of ringing sounds for my whole adult life.
 There is just something in tones that enchants me and I have spent many a happy hour filling my home with sound.
 Before I discovered singing bowls I had all kinds of bells including an Arcosanti clay thunker and complete early set of Joe Conniff’s massive triangular welded steel bells.
 However, once I got turned on to Tibetan singing bowls and meditation sound bowls my standards for sound moved to a whole other level.

 Richard Karma Moffet introduced me to Tibetan singing bowls in the early 1980’s.
 We were neighbors in San Francisco and hung out sometimes.
-In addition to being an incredible artist and talented musician, Richard worked with Dorje Lama, one of the first Tibetans to come to the West.
+In addition to being an incredible artist and talented musician, Karma worked with Dorje Lama, one of the first Tibetan entrepreneurs to come to the West.
 Dorje Lama opened what was probably the first Tibet shop in the US.
 My first experience of sampling different Tibetan singing bowls was being around while Richard would unwrap shipments of artifacts carried over the Himalayas by Tibetan refugees in his living room.
 Karma’s Tibetan Bells album introduced thousands of people to singing bowls and his concerts were (and still are) quite popular.
 Back in the 80s Karma was always tinkering with his singing bowl arrangement and I started buying bowls that no longer fit in his performance set.

 So my first singing bowls, the ones I’ve been ringing for decades, were personally used by Karma Moffett as performance pieces.
 These are the meditation sound bowls that trained my ear and set my personal standards.

 I first went to Tibet in the 90’s.
-I was amazed to find no antique singing bowls to be found despite spending a month in the country looking and asking.
+I was amazed to discover there were no antique singing bowls to be found despite spending a month in the country looking and asking.
 In Nepal, though, I had better luck and was able to find some good old singing bowls in both shops and on the street.
 It was there I got the opportunity to ring hundreds of singing bowls at a time and pick the one or three I liked.

 As a collector I was only buying the ones I needed to round out my set and passed up some great singing bowls.
 Still I came home with a heavy suitcase and great new sounds for the house.